Goodbye Blue Spruce Routes

 You just closed on a shiny, new, well-equipped jet and have to ferry it across the pond, but you have no LOAs.
 In this case, you are altitude and route are limited.
 No RVSM or NAT HLA LOAs means the airspace

 from FL290-410 is off-limits for you.
 If traffic permits, ATC may let you climb through the HLA above FL410, but you might want to plan fuel and route at FL280.
-Route-wise, without B036, you’re Blue Sprucing it.
+Route-wise, without B036, you’re Blue Sprucing it flying the corridor.

 If you only have some of the above-listed LOAs, also consider yourself broken.